Disclosure: As an affiliate I may earn a commission on any qualifying purchases, including those from Amazon, at no extra cost to you -read more

 It has a 700ml dustbin and uses recharge-and-resume technology so it can head back to the dock for recharge and return to continue the cleaning cycle.

-Best for Deep Clean: Dyson 360 Heurist
+Best Cleaning Performance: Dyson 360 Heurist

+If you’re looking for a vacuum that works with Alexa and is able to give your floor a really deep clean, this next pick is for you.
 The Dyson 360 Heurist is the second generation of robot vacuum from Dyson, and as you’d’ expect, its cleaning performance is among the very best.

 It uses Dyson’s cyclone technology found in their traditional vacuum cleaners that gives it an excellent ability to get the smallest particles from deep in the carpet.

 It uses a camera-based navigation system (very similar to the Roomba i7+), you can then set different rooms within the Dyson app and schedule cleaning patterns by room.
 One of the biggest downsides of the previous Dyson 360 Eye was that it got stuck in darker areas of the home, however, Dyson have improved this by adding a ring of LED lights on top of the Heurist so that it can reach all areas of the home with ease.

 Its design is very different from other robot vacuums, opting for a thinner profile and taller height, this means it’s great for getting between table and chair legs, but will struggle to fit under a sofa.
 It also has tank track style wheels which help it navigate across rugs and other thresholds.